Esri/public-transit-tools/display-GTFS-route-shapes/UsersGuide.md

 ##Getting started
 - Download the tool and save it anywhere on your computer.
 - Unzip the file you downloaded.
-The unzipped package contains a .tbx toolbox file, a folder of python scripts needed to run the toolbox, and a copy of this user’s guide.
+The unzipped package contains a .tbx toolbox file, a folder of python scripts needed to run the toolbox, and a copy of this user's guide.
 - No installation is necessary.
 You can run the tool from ArcCatalog, ArcMap, or ArcGIS Pro.
 In any of those products, just navigate to the folder containing the .tbx file, and it should show up as a toolbox with tools you can run.
 You can also add the tool to ArcToolbox to make it easier to find later.
 - *Warning: If you wish to move the toolbox to a different location on your computer, make sure you move the entire package (the .tbx file, the scripts folder, and the user's guide) together so that the toolbox does not become disconnected from the scripts.*